thomaswu0613/v-coach-execise-creator/Project Journal.md

 - [ ] wrap app to a library with main() function

-- [ ] improve video playback to frame by frame
+- [x] improve video playback to frame by frame

+- [ ] tidy repo file structure and rename files

+- [ ] write README.md

 ### Notes: